 - Neat and attractive design

-There's a lot of body and warmth to their sound not to mention plenty of detail and texture.
-Instead of too much analysis, ll these elements make for an effortless and enjoyable listen across all genres.
+There's a lot of body and warmth to their sound, not to mention plenty of detail and texture.
+These elements make for an effortless and enjoyable listen across all genres.
 At this kind of money, you can't really go wrong.